benjamin-recht/benjamin-recht.github.io/_posts/2022-10-26-ai-image-search.md

 blurb: 		  true
 ---

 I’ve been researching machine learning for a little over 20 years.
-For the past five years or so, with the latest wave of AI overpromising, I think I’m now best known as an AI skeptic.
+For the past five years or so, with the latest wave of AI overpromising, I think I’ve been mostly known as an AI skeptic.
 But I’ve been engaging with these new AI image generation tools, and they are delightful.
-I think they have a lot of promise, and I want to explain why and think a little bit about how to make them even better.
+They have a lot of promise, and I want to explain why and suggest a few ways to make them even better.

 Though I don’t talk about it much, for the past 20 years I’ve also been playing in an ambient shoegazer band called [“the fun years.”](https://thefunyears.bandcamp.com/) My bandmate, [Isaac Sparks](http://www.isaacsparks.com/), has been in charge of our visual design since the get-go.
 Over the years, he’s progressively refined his style, and he has been dipping his toes into the weird world of prompt-to-art.
 And the process has been making me think about AI for art.